-Artist Victor Moore Builds an Incredible Junk Castle for Just $500
+Artist Victor Moore Built This Incredible Junk Castle for Just $500

 Although found pieces and sculptures of various sorts are scattered about the property, the junk castle stands as a vigil above the rest.
 A masterpiece of assemblage, the castle is constructed from items that range from sheet metal, tin, washing machine parts, dryer doors, miscellaneous housings, bedsteads, and even the door from a 1952 Oldsmobile.
 Since he built it in the 70s, Moore didn’t face many building restraints from authorities and the castle was constructed for just $500.